What Are Egress Windows?

 Other Requirements for Egress Windows in Basements

 Because basement windows are a way out, they must open from the inside.
-Any screens, grilles or bars need to be removed from the inside without keys or tools.
+Any screens, grilles or bars need to be taken off from the inside without keys or tools.

 It’s also vital that basement windows can completely open.
 The window sash shouldn’t obstruct the opening.
-This allows your family to quickly exit—or first responders to quickly enter.
+This enables your family to quickly exit—or first responders to quickly enter.

-Local requirements for basement windows may vary.
+Local requirements for basement windows may be different.
 Check with Owensboro building officials to learn more about area guidelines.

 Choosing Basement Egress Windows